-Mr. Liebler focuses his practice on the representation of large corporations and national banks in complex commercial litigation, consumer finance litigation and litigation arising from enterprise risk.
+Mr. Liebler focuses his practice on the representation of large corporations and national banks in complex commercial litigation, class action litigation, consumer finance litigation and litigation arising from enterprise risk.
 Mr. Liebler has first-chaired several trials that have resulted in favorable judgments for his clients.

 Most recently, Mr. Liebler was lead counsel for a National Bank in eighty-three federal lawsuits brought by severed class action Plaintiffs alleging common law fraud in connection with the servicing of their mortgage loans and requests for loan modification assistance under the Home Affordable Modification Program.
 Mr. Liebler’s client received eighty-three judgments in its favor.